Yoshi Touch & Go: Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one eight and three nines for a total of 35 out of 40.
 Craig Harris of IGN said it "is one of the most original and unique games created for the system so far, and it's truly a design that's unlike anything you've played before."
 Additionally, it won the IGN Editors' Choice Award on March 11, 2005.
 GamePro said that the game "looks like [a] cute, cuddly, and safe bit of fluff [that] turns out to be a semi-tough platform style game where you draw the platforms."
 (Note: GamePro gave the game three 4/5 scores for graphics, control, and fun factor, and 3.5/5 for sound.)
 GameZone gave the game 8.2 out of 10, saying, "It would have been better had the game been longer and the designers tried breaking the mold in terms of the look and sound of the game."
 1Up.com gave the game an A− and said, "On the surface, Touch & Go looks simple, but don't be deceived.
 Hidden behind the candy-coated graphics and seemingly straightforward gameplay lies surprising depth and playability."

 Some reviewers criticized Yoshi Touch & Go for its lack of storyline and the simple gameplay.
 GameSpots Ryan Davis found that he was "going through the same few levels over and over again" and thought the multiplayer mode was not very compelling, concluding that although "the gameplay concepts... are quite good", the overall package "simply lacks substance."
 Also, the game gathered negative criticism for its price, which was described as too high by some critics.

 Touch & Go was a moderate success, selling 197,337 units in Japan.